pwillmann/code-push/README.md

 * Run `npm install` from the root of the repository.
 * Run `gulp install` to install the NPM dependencies of each module within the project.
-* Run `gulp link` to link CLI and SDK for local development.
+* Run `gulp link-bin` to link CLI and SDK for local development and build the cli.
 It is advisable to do this step if you are making changes to the SDK and want the CLI to pick those changes.
 * Run `gulp build` to build all of the modules.
 To build just one of the modules (e.g. cli or sdk), run `gulp build-cli` or `gulp build-sdk`.

 ### Running Tests